xtremespb/zoia-cookies/README.md

 # zoia-cookies

 zoia-cookies is a small client-side javascript library that makes managing cookies easy.

-It is a fork of Cookies.js - 1.2.3 by https://github.com/ScottHamper/Cookies by Michael Matveev, (c) 2019.
+It is a fork of Cookies.js originally developed by Scott Hamper (https://github.com/ScottHamper/Cookies).

 [Features](#features)<br>
 [Browser Compatibility](#browser-compatibility)<br>